dglaeser/gridformat/examples/README.md

 # N should be substituted with 1, 2, ..., depending on the example you want to run
 cd build && make && ./exampleN
 ```

+The examples include how to use some of the predefined traits for various frameworks.
+Even if you don't plan to use
+those frameworks, you may still want to have a quick look at those examples as they may demonstrate features you'd
+be interested in.

 - [Example 1](./example1): register a custom data structure as `ImageGrid`
 - [Example 2](./example2): register a custom data structure as `StructuredGrid`